Chapter 4. Borough Bridge, 1st vision (maker)

 He drops what is left of the gun.

 He tries to back away, but he cannot move.

 The Policeman gasps, hardly dares to breathe.
-A colleague, glancing furtively around the door, ducks away.
+A colleague, glancing furtively around the door,

 here,” S. says, articulating the words.